JustinCally/SexualSelection_Speciation/README.md

 # SS_Extinction
-A repository for the comparative study on sexual selection and extinction rate in birds.
+A repository for the comparative study on sexual selection and speciation rate in passerine birds.